-KAIROS welcomes the federal government’s decision to collaborate with Indigenous peoples on an inquiry into missing and murdered Indigenous women and girls in Canada.
-An inquiry is urgently needed to raise awareness and understanding of the sexist and racist attitudes and beliefs that are at the root of the violence against Indigenous women in Canada.
+KAIROS welcomed the federal government’s decision to collaborate with Indigenous peoples on an inquiry into missing and murdered Indigenous women and girls in Canada.
+An inquiry was urgently needed to raise awareness and understanding of the sexist and racist attitudes and beliefs that are at the root of the violence against Indigenous women in Canada.
 There is overwhelming evidence that this violence is in part an intergenerational impact of the residential schools system.

-Official website: www.mmiwg-ffada.ca
+- Official website: www.mmiwg-ffada.ca

 The Honourable Marion Buller, Provincial Court Judge, British Columbia, Mistawasis First Nation, Saskatchewan

-Michèle Audette, Former President of Femmes autochtones du Québec (Québec Native Women’s Association), Mani Utenam, Québec
+- Michèle Audette, Former President of Femmes autochtones du Québec (Québec Native Women’s Association), Mani Utenam, Québec

-Qajaq Robinson, Associate, Borden Ladner Gervais LLP, Iqaluit, Nunavut
+- Qajaq Robinson, Associate, Borden Ladner Gervais LLP, Iqaluit, Nunavut

-Brian Eyolfson, Acting Deputy Director, Ministry of Aboriginal Affairs, Legal Services, Couchiching First Nation, Ontario
+- Brian Eyolfson, Acting Deputy Director, Ministry of Aboriginal Affairs, Legal Services, Couchiching First Nation, Ontario